fmarino-ipzs/eid-it-wallet-docs/docs/en/test-plans.rst

     - Wallet Instance is set up with a valid Wallet Attestation.
 Ensure the public key is valid and correctly bound to a secure element.
   * - ISS-002
     - Discovery
-    - PID/(Q)EAA Provider Discovery
+    - Credential Issuer Discovery
     - Wallet Instance successfully discovers trusted Digital Credential Issuers using the Credential Catalogue and their configuration compliance and policies with Federation API.
   * - ISS-003
     - Metadata
-    - PID/(Q)EAA Provider Metadata Retrieval
+    - Credential Issuer Metadata Retrieval
-    - Wallet Instance retrieves and validates PID/(Q)EAA Provider metadata.
+    - Wallet Instance retrieves and validates Credential Issuer metadata.
 Metadata includes PID formats, supported algorithms, and interoperability parameters.
   * - ISS-004
     - Authorization, Authentication
     - PID/(Q)EAA Request using Authorization Code Flow